jschneiderhan15/jschneiderhan15/README.md

 Hi!
-I'm currently a junior computer science student attending Stevens Institute of Technology.
+I'm currently a senior computer science student attending Stevens Institute of Technology.

 My repositories are mainly composed of classwork and extra programming I've done outside of class.